jillesvangurp/kotlin4example/README.md

         println("Hello World")
       }
     }
-    // but of course you can inline a Kotlin multiline string with some markdown +"""
+    // of course you can inline a Kotlin multiline string with some markdown
+    // note the use of templating here and the helper function to generate
+    // a link
+    +"""
       Here's the same block as above running as part of this
       ${mdLinkToSelf("readme.kt")} file.